Fasih123456/react-personal-projects/pda/README.md

-#Project 1
+#Project 2

-This is my first react project which only display some simple text on the browser.
+This project expands on project 1 by using child compoenents inside of parent compoenents.
+Third party applications are also used to enhance the overall look and debugging of the appliction.

+This project aims to create a card for 3 personal digital assitance which can be displayed properly.

 Feature Which are used in this project which were not used prviously: